UW-Madison Box - Collaboration

 Box offers several different options for sharing files and folders with other people.

-In addition to the article above, please also note the following:
+In addition to the articles above, please also note the following:

 - You can use the instructions above to share with any Box user, including those outside of UW-Madison; however, non-UW Box accounts will not automatically populate in the email address field.

-- For instructions on registering your own WiscMail Plus account as an alternate address for Box, please see: UW-Madison Box - Registering an Email Alias
+- For instructions on registering your own departmental email account as an alternate address for Box, please see: UW-Madison Box - Linking Alternate Addresses

 Shared links provide an easy way to grant access to your files and folders.
 By leveraging a variety of additional permissions options, you can use shared links to facilitate many levels of access and collaboration.

-For information on generating shared links and customizing permissions, please see: https://support.box.com/entries/20894888
+For more information on generating shared links and customizing permissions, please see: Shared Link Settings

 Advanced Collaboration Features